Thinking of

 How far can you drive?

 Although the driving range varies depending on the manufacturer, most fully electric vehicles can go more than 200 miles on a full charge.
-Plus, car and battery manufacturers continue to make improvements, with some models going more than 400 miles.
+Plus, car and battery manufacturers continue to make improvements, with many models going more than 300 miles.
 That means even fully electric vehicles can meet most everyday driving needs.

 Consider your charging locations